 Assistant Director of Life Design: Social Sciences

 Lauren is a scholar, a writer, and a mother to one human (Robbie) and one fur (Rocky) child.
 She holds a Ph.D. in German and Romance Languages from Johns Hopkins as well as dual masters’ degrees from George Washington (International Affairs) and the University of Colorado at Boulder (Comparative Literature).
 Having worked in a variety of fields from financial services to academia, Lauren is passionately committed to helping students from all walks of life transition classroom knowledge and training to professional environments.
 Lauren credits extensive experiential learning opportunities–internships, study abroad, model UN, and academic simulations–with giving her the skills and opportunities to link students to global careers.
 If Lauren could tell her college-self anything, it would be to pay attention to which activities recharge you which don’t.
 When professional and personal paths get windy (and the most interesting ones always will!), that quiet knowing will always help you make the best decision.

-Assistant Director of Life Design: Global Environmental Change & Sustainability, Environmental Sciences
+Assistant Director of Life Design: Brain and Environmental Sciences

 Career Advisor, AAP